wp-plugins/nextgen-facebook/readme.txt

 Added a "Video Preview Image(s)" option and thumbnails of shared images in the Social Settings metabox.
 Added Article "headline" and "datepublished" markup.

-= 8.5.3 =

-Added a "Preferred URL Shortening Service" option, refactored the Pinterest, Tumblr, and Buffer modules, fixed missing "Licenses Assigned" text, fix for WooCommerce integration module.

-= 8.5.2 =

-Added a check_product_object() method to the WooCommerce module to make sure the global $product variable is an object and not a slug (Pro version).

-= 8.5.1 =

-Added a new 'ngfb-schema' image size, which inherits the 'ngfb-opengraph' image size values, to avoid any confusion with error messages, etc.

-= 8.5 =

-Added a "Social Desc" column to post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with the Facebook / Open Graph description.

-= 8.4.3 =

-Added support for WordPress SEO title and description meta in taxonomy and user admin pages (Pro version).

-= 8.4.2 =

-Fixed a Wistia video issue when posting to Facebook by listing the 'application/x-shockwave-flash' video before the 'text/html' video type.

-= 8.4.1 =

-Added new 'sucom_is_author_page' and 'sucom_author_object' filters for the BuddyPress module to return user profile information (Pro version).

-= 8.4 =

-Added a "Social Img" column to post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with a thumbnail showing the first Facebook / Open Graph image.